clearmatics/simple-safe/src/simple_safe/docs/README.md

 ### Local keyfile authentication

-To authenticate with a local keyfile, pass the `--keyfile PATH` option, where `PATH` is the relative or absolute path of the encrypted keyfile to use.
+To authenticate with a local encrypted keyfile, pass the `--keyfile PATH` option, where `PATH` is the relative or absolute path of the encrypted keyfile to use.